naijasecforce/blog.github.io/_posts/2019-12-15-career-path-bug-bounties.md

 There are various bug bounty platforms that offers bug bounty hunters an oppourtunity to get paid for finding security flaws in applications/softwares.
 This includes [Hackerone](https://www.hackerone.com/), [Bugcrowd](https://www.bugcrowd.com/), [Facebook](https://web.facebook.com/whitehat?_rdc=1&_rdr), and [Google project zero](https://googleprojectzero.blogspot.com/) among others.
 Bug bounty programs promotes responsible disclosure and it is powering millionnaire hackers globally.
 According to HackerOne, "a critical vulnerability solution can yield a hacker an average of $3,384."

-*"As long as there are software vulnerabilities, there will be millionaire hackers!"*- Mårten Mickos (CEO HackerOne)
+*"As long as there are software vulnerabilities, there will be millionaire hackers!"*- Mårten Mickos (CEO HackerOne).

 Enjoy the interviews and do check out our previous series on [Security assessment](https://blog.naijasecforce.com/career-path-series-security-assessment/) and [Governance, Risk and Compliance(GRC)](https://blog.naijasecforce.com/career-path-grc/).